 What Do Chiropractors Do?

 With a focus on overall health and wellness, chiropractors use adjustments and manipulations to the body to provide care.
-Accordingly, chiropractic is an active profession and practitioners are on their feet for most of the day.
+Accordingly, chiropractic is an active profession, and practitioners are on their feet most of the day.
 Unless they work in a specialty area, chiropractors work with many different patients throughout the day and may have a caseload that ranges from a young child to a former athlete.

 Day-to-day activities for a chiropractor may include: